 13. Observe for Early Hunger and Sleep Cues

-Watch for a finger licking, rubbing of eyes etc. that indicate sleep or hunger and remedy them before they get out of hand to help in the soothing baby during the witching hour.
+Watch for finger-licking, rubbing of eyes, etc. that indicate sleep or hunger and remedy them before they get out of hand to help in the soothing baby during the witching hour.

 14. Prevent Over-Tiredness